sharmilapalani/ai-code-review-assistant-/pasted_code.sql.feedback.md

 ## Description
 We have a created a stored procedure and created  few Flag columns in it.
 Pls chk those flag columns satisfy the logic given below.
-Detailed_Calls:  For field Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail , STAFF_ONLY like "False", Account_Type like "HCP",Team like "Field" from Call table to  Group by AIP_ACCOUNT_TARGETS.SEGMENT = Tier1, Tier2, Tier3
-For EC Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail,Team like "EC" from Call table to  Group by AIP_ACCOUNT_TARGETS.SEGMENT = Tier1, Tier2, Tier3
+Detailed_Calls:  For field Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail , STAFF_ONLY like "False", Account_Type like "HCP",Team like "Field", For EC Team Count of Call Id where Call_Type_vod__c= Detail /Group Detail,Team like "EC" from Call table to  Group by AIP_ACCOUNT_TARGETS.SEGMENT = Tier1, Tier2, Tier3
 Pharmacy_Calls: Pharmacy call is HCO Calls and ACCT_TYP_CD_iv_GSK_CDE__C LIKE '%PHRM%'.
-CLM_Calls: Count of Calls by joining Call Table and call key message table based on joining call table
+CLM_Calls: Count of Calls which have ID in call key message table.

 ## Uploaded Code
 ```sql